 We want dignity

-The letter demanded that persons with disabilities should be treated with dignity.
+The letter demanded that persons with disabilities should be

 "Dignity, accommodation and recognition of their rights as equal and productive citizens are what persons with disabilities long for and not any change in nomenclature," it said.

 End stigma and discrimination

 Since ages, differently abled people have faced stigma and discrimination.